Michael L. Pennell

-Karen A. Robinson is an associate professor at the Johns Hopkins University School of Medicine.
+Karen A. Robinson is a professor at the Johns Hopkins University School of Medicine.
 She is also director of the Johns Hopkins University Evidence-based Practice Center and is a member of the core faculty in the Center for Clinical Trials and Evidence Synthesis at the university’s Bloomberg School of Public Health.
 Dr. Robinson’s research focuses on evidence-based health care and evidence-based research.
 She conducts systematic reviews that are used to develop clinical practice guidelines and to inform other health decisions.
 She served on the National Academies Committee on Endocrine-Related Low-Dose Toxicity, the Committee to Review Advances Made to the IRIS Process, and the Committee on gulf War and Health: Treatment of Chronic Multisymptom Illness.
 Dr. Robinson received an MSc in health sciences from the University of Waterloo, Ontario, and a PhD in epidemiology from the Johns Hopkins Bloomberg School of Public Health.

 J. Christopher States

 J. Christopher States is professor and vice chair for research in the Department of Pharmacology and Toxicology at the University of Louisville.
 His research interests are in arsenic carcinogenesis, arsenic-induced cardiovascular disease, disruption of mitosis and chemotherapy, and molecular biology and genetics of human DNA repair.
 Dr. States is an active member of the Society of Toxicology; he has served as president of the Metals Specialty Section and was the recipient of the section’s Career Achievement Award in 2017.
 He received his PhD in molecular biology and pathology from Albany Medical College, Union University.